umesh-hamal/umesh-hamal/README.md

 ---

 ## 🚀 About Me
-I'm a Software Developer with experience in .
-I love building Software, Python Sc
+I'm a **Software Developer** with experience in Android Development.
+I love building software that is efficient, scalable, and user-friendly.
+Whether it's crafting clean code, designing robust systems, or solving complex problems, I thrive on turning ideas into reality.

 - 🌱 I’m currently learning Android Development.
 - 💬 Ask me about Programming, Linux, Application Development.
 - 📫 How to reach me: umeshhamal@outlook.com.